As in yesterday the kids had a snow day. We had a reasonable amount of snow finally for this winter, and due to the rain that fell before the snow...

 Today we went out and put the rebar stakes into the MUDDY ground.

-pounding rebar in ground The ground is just squishy enough to make it easy to get into the ground, I almost wish we had the ground rods to put into the ground, they would be very easy to get into the ground right now.
+The ground is just squishy enough to make it easy to get into the ground, I almost wish we had the ground rods to put into the ground, they would be very easy to get into the ground right now.

 While we were doing the pounding my son who doesn't currently attend a church got to stand in the middle of the mud circle and hold our 100ft tape to make sure we had the right length from the center.

 We also had to measure the distance between each one which needed to be 6ft 8in between each one.
 The rebar "arches" need to be slightly off of where we put our stakes so that there is an opening in the center of the top of the dome. traditionally this is where a chimney is put.
 We are going to put glass block windows, vents and a whole house fan in a small addition above the top of the dome in the center.
-Silver is planning to find a way to run the chimney up it as well, but we need to figure out the logistics of it first. measuring to 3 ft The ground stakes have to be in the ground 2 foot so the 5 ft rebar stakes need to only have 3ft above the ground.
+Silver is planning to find a way to run the chimney up it as well, but we need to figure out the logistics of it first.
+The ground stakes have to be in the ground 2 foot so the 5 ft rebar stakes need to only have 3ft above the ground.
 So after placing all the stakes Silver went back around and pounded them into the ground till they reached the correct depth.

 We only had issue in one spot:

-the one with an issue I am not sure if you can see it, but this one here is stuck in a frozen block of clay, so once we have enough above freezing days we should be able to go back and fix this one.
+I am not sure if you can see it, but this one here is stuck in a frozen block of clay, so once we have enough above freezing days we should be able to go back and fix this one.

 Well it figures we'd have one that would not be able to be at the proper depth.
 We should have really gone out and fixed some of the mud piles before the bad weather came through.. but you know what they say about hindsight.